tommynguyenn53/tommynguyenn53/README.md

 - 🔭 I’m currently working on becoming a programmer.
 - 🌱 I’m currently learning HTML, CSS, Python, Java, SQL, JavaScript
-- 👯 I’m looking to collaborate on anyone who loves to program
+- 👯 I’m looking to collaborate with anyone who loves to program

 To see the learning I have done, please view my projects where I showcase everything that I have been learning to become a better programmer.